plone/training/docs/theming/theme_scratch.md

 - You'll create our own theme package
 - You'll create a theme for Plone 6 Classic UI
 - You'll use Bootstrap as basis
-- You'll compile your own CSS
+- You'll compile your own CSS including Bootstrap

 **What you will learn**
 - How to prepare your development setup
-- How to create your theme package using plonecli
+- How to create your theme package using [plonecli]
-- How to add a theme to your package using plonecli
+- How to add a theme to your package using [plonecli]
 - What are the important parts of your theme
 - How to add and compile your styles

 ## Requirements

 Check out the requirements of the theming training.
 You have to bring a linux based laptop (Ubuntu, macOS) with code editor of your choice (we recommend VS Code) and with Plone installed as described in training instructions.
 It is extremely important that you join the class with a working Plone installation.
-You need npm(package manager) to build your CSS/JavaScript.
+You need the [npm] package manager to build your CSS/JavaScript.

 ## Create an add-on package

 We're going to create an add-on package for our theme.
-We'll use plonecli for the next steps.
-It uses mr.bob and it's templates.
+We'll use [plonecli] for the next steps.
+It uses [mr.bob] and it's [templates](https://pypi.org/project/bobtemplates.plone/).
 There is a template to create our add-on.
-There are templates to add the theme to the package in the following steps.
+There are [templates](https://pypi.org/project/bobtemplates.plone/) to add the theme to the package in the following steps.

 The package contains the theme and is developed on the filesystem.
 Development and compilation are done locally.

-Create a add-on package for your theme using plonecli in the current folder:
+Create an add-on package for your theme using [plonecli] in the current folder:

 ```{code-block} shell
 $ plonecli create addon plonetheme.tokyo